 NON-TENURE TRACK POSITION:

-LECTURER/FRESHMAN ENGINEERING ADVISER
+TEACHING FACULTY/FRESHMAN ENGINEERING ADVISER

 Qualifications: Preferably a doctorate in engineering, with a minimum of 3-5 years of academic or industry experience.
 A desire to work with undergraduate students is a must.
 Research interest in engineering education will be a plus.